Nay_ho_tze's Medicine Musings

 i recognized immediately the incredible honour presented to me …

-deeply humbling, and even though i didn't know it at the time,
+deeply humbling - and though i didn't know it at the time,

-the entire experience was my first step as a shaman
+the entire experience was surely my first step as a shaman

 (which is a whole ‘nother story) ...